h-rahman-7/LinuxBashFundamentals/README.md

 - 👐 **Hands-On Projects:** Scripts and automation goodies I’ve been working on.

 - 🧠 **Tips & Tricks:** What I’ve learned along the way and some handy tips.

+## Want to contribute?

 Whether you’re just curious, a fellow Linux fan, or looking to see what I’ve been up to, I hope you find something useful here.
 Feel free to explore, ask questions, or even share your own insights!

+## Stay updated
+Follow this repo and keep an eye on any new updates.
 Let’s get scripting! 🚀